NEST Exam Pattern 2026: Marking Scheme, Mode of Exam, Subjects & Scores

 • Without undergoing the required screening using a handheld metal detector (HHMD), no applicant will be allowed to enter the examination centreThere won't be any physical contact during the procedure.

-Note: Candidates are not allowed to leave the NEST Exam centre before the exam gets over.
+Note: Candidates are not allowed to leave the NEST Exam centre before the exam is over.

 Frequently Asked Questions (FAQs)

-1. What is the total duration of the NEST 2025 exam?
+Q: What is the duration of the NEST exam 2026?

 Articles